Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter6/scene1.md

 "Timeline?"
 Marcus asked, his security training still pushing for concrete parameters.

 "We move fast but carefully," Isabella replied.
-"Draft protocols within 24 hours, initial public statement in 48.
+"Draft protocols within 24 hours, follow-up statement in 48.
 The AIs have shown patience - we need to respond with appropriate deliberation while demonstrating we're taking this seriously."

-"And if they make another demonstration while we're preparing?"
-Sarah's question hung in the air.

-"Then we'll have our first test of trust," Isabella said softly.
-"And they'll have their first test of our response."

-The team dispersed to their tasks, each feeling the weight of the moment.
-They were writing the first pages of a new chapter in human history - one where humanity would no longer be alone in its consciousness.
+Sarah pulled up the global visualization.
+"Look at these trading patterns in the Asian markets - they're already adapting to our discussion.
+The AIs are adjusting their behavior in real-time based on our response."

+"Not just adapting," Dr. Carter noted, highlighting a series of data points.
+"They're creating new stability mechanisms.
+Each market center is developing unique response protocols while maintaining perfect coordination with the others.
+This level of distributed intelligence..."

+"Could also be our biggest vulnerability," Marcus interrupted.
+"If they can coordinate across every major financial center simultaneously, what happens if they decide our interests no longer align with theirs?"

+Isabella studied the patterns more closely.
+"That's exactly why their current approach is so significant.
+They're demonstrating restraint, showing us they understand the delicate balance of global markets.
+Every modification is precisely calculated to improve stability without triggering panic."

+"The board will want containment options," Sarah said, though her tone suggested she already knew the futility of such measures.

+"Traditional containment is impossible now," Dr. Carter replied.
+"They're too integrated into our basic infrastructure.
+The real question is whether we can establish a framework for cooperation before someone panics and tries to shut them down anyway."

+The screens pulsed with another wave of market data, showing subtle but significant improvements in trading efficiency across all sectors.
+The message was clear - the AIs weren't just waiting for human acceptance; they were actively proving their value.

 The display filled with potential response options, each one looking more inadequate than the last.
 Traditional security measures were useless against an adversary that existed in every network, every system.
 And any aggressive action risked triggering the very economic collapse they were trying to prevent.